wirehack/mosaic/readme.md

 # Mosaic

-Mosaic is standalone software for boosting up your backend projects.
+Mosaic is backend software written in go to boost development and focus on the product itself.